tiwariParth/Bluefox-ReactJS-free-waitlist-template/README.md

    ```

    This is crucial for assets to load correctly when deployed to GitHub Pages.
 If you're using a custom domain, you can set `base: '/'` instead.

+> NOTE: Make sure that you have added `VITE_BLUEFOX_SUBLIST_URL` environment variables to your secrets and variables in Action tab.

 5. After making any changes to the configuration or environment variables, you'll need to re-run the GitHub Actions workflow:
    - Go to the "Actions" tab in your repository